 Do you need to bathe cats?
 Some sources say that you can bathe your cat to reduce shedding.
 Although this may help, bathing a cat is not mandatory and could create more shedding in certain cases as it causes stress.
 Read more about bathing a cat here.

 Even if your cat does not shed excessively, his or her coat quality may appear poor.

 Previously, we have discussed how switching your cat from dry food to wet changes the coat quality and affects other aspects of your cat’s health.
 One of cornerstones for a healthy coat is proper hydration, which is easier to achieve with wet food, since it contains approximately 8 times more water than a dry diet.
 But it’s not only about water.

 The coat quality of a cat also depends on certain minerals and amino acids, and especially on fatty acids Omega 3 and Omega 6.

 A deficiency in Omega 3 and Omega 6 leads to a dull and dry coat, hair loss, and greasy skin, and may also worsen certain skin infections.
 The good news is that the skin regenerates rapidly.
 While symptoms from fatty acid deficiency develop quickly (within a few months), cats can also recover quickly if their dietary needs are met.

 If you use a commercial cat food, check the label to see if it contains Omega 3 and Omega 6.
 Also, make sure your choice of brand contains the other properties of a good cat food, too.
 If you prepare your cat a homemade diet, check the recipe and see if it contains a source of fatty acids and if the author of recipe is reputable.
 If you don’t follow a recipe, you should start doing so.
-See here for a good starter recipe for raw cat food.

 How to remove cat hair from everything!